-Church Visit Experiential Learning Reflection: 50% of overall grade (due Monday, July 15, at the start of class)
+Church Visit Experiential Learning Reflection: 35% of overall grade (due Wednesday, May 29, by 11:59 PM)

 Each student will visit a church that represents an earlier or a non-Western branch of World Christianity.
 Examples: Armenian, Greek (or Russian, Ukrainian, Serbian, or Bulgarian) Orthodox, Ethiopian, Coptic, Syrian, Eastern-Rite Catholic churches.
-If you like, you could also visit a modern worship service of a church that is significantly culturally different than your own, such as an African Methodist Episcopal church, Primitive Baptist, or Holy Ghost Pentecostal church.
+Or, if you like, you could visit a modern worship service of a church that is significantly culturally different than your own, such as an African Methodist Episcopal church, Primitive Baptist, or Holy Ghost Pentecostal church.
 This is not an exclusive list.